artberri/web/content/blog/2022-07-12-implementing-light-dark-mode/index.md

 ---
-draft: true
 slug: implementing-light-dark-mode
 date: "2022-07-12"
 description: |
-  I've recently redesigned the whole look and feel of my website.
+  I've recently rebranded and redesigned the look and feel of my website.
 As a part of that redesign, I've implemented both a light and a dark theme that will automatically be selected based on the user's preferences; it also includes a toggle switch that will allow the user to change that preference for this website.
 In this post, I will show you how I did it.
-title: "How to implement light and dark modes with a toggle switch for your web"
+title: "How to implement light and dark modes with a toggle switch on your website"
 resources:
 - name: "featured"
   src: "images/light-dark-mode2.jpg"